dean0x7d/pybinding/docs/plotting/structure.rst

 Structure plot classes
 ----------------------

-A few different classes in Pybinding use structure plots.
+A few different classes in pybinding use structure plots.
 These are :class:`.Lattice`, :class:`.Model`, :class:`.System`, :class:`.Lead` and :class:`.StructureMap`.
 They all represent some kind of spatial structure with sites and hoppings.
 Note that most of these classes are components of the main :class:`.Model`.
 Calling their plot methods will draw the structure which